-Fish, such as salmon, trout, and sardines, are chock full of omega-3 fatty acids, which are essential for great eye health and combating macular degeneration.
-It is recommended to eat at least two servings per week of fish containing omega-3 for good eye health.
+Fish, such as salmon, trout, and sardines, are overflowing with omega-3 fatty acids, which are essential for great eye health and combating macular degeneration.
+You should eat two servings per week of fish containing omega-3 for good eye health.
 Have a nice summer lunch or dinner of fish and a salad a couple times a week and you’ll be good to go.

-The foods listed above are not even close to all of the foods that can help your eye health, but if we tried to list them all here, this article would never end.
+The foods listed above are not even close to all of the foods for vision.
+If we tried to list them all here, this article would never end.
 The ones listed here are good, popular choices for summertime meals, but they’re not the only choices.
-In most cases, foods can be grouped by colors, such as greens or oranges and yellow, etc. like we have them listed here, and the ones in those particular color groups often have the same health benefits, though some may have less or more than others.
+In most cases, foods can be grouped by colors, such as greens or oranges and yellow, like we have them listed here.
+The ones in those particular color groups often have the same health benefits, though some may have less or more than others.

 People between the ages of 20 and 30 should have eye exams every two years.
-In your late thirties, you should begin having yearly eye exams because this is when changes in vision or various eye diseases could occur.
+In your late thirties, you should begin having yearly eye exams.
+This age bracket is when changes in vision or various eye diseases could occur.

-If you have diabetes, it is especially important that you receive yearly eye exams as those with diabetes are much more likely to develop glaucoma, cataracts, and diabetic retinopathy.
+If you have diabetes, it is especially important that you receive yearly eye exams.
+Those with diabetes are much more likely to develop glaucoma, cataracts, and diabetic retinopathy.
 And, of course, if you begin to experience vision troubles, or you find yourself squinting a lot, you begin developing headaches regularly, or you experience any other kind of vision trouble or pain, you should get an eye exam as soon as possible.

 In the meantime, get your sunglasses out and add some of these foods to your summer recipes.
 Taking care of your eyes will allow you enjoy all sorts of summer activities to the fullest, from swimming to volleyball.
 Enjoy these upcoming warmer months!